ircam-ismm/webaudio-tutorials/scheduling/step-sequencer.md

 # Building a step sequencer

 In this third tutorial about scheduling, we will build a simple step sequencer.
-While we won't see much more new (?)
+While we won't see much more new concepts or tools here, this tutorial will show you how many of the things we have seen so far can be articulated into a single application.

 ### Related documentation